sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

              *The modular branching rule for affine Hecke algebras of type A*.
              Adv.
 Math.
 228:481-526 (2011).

 ..
+[Aki1980] \J. Akiyama. and G. Exoo and F. Harary.
+Covering and packing in
+             graphs.
+III: Cyclic and acyclic invariants.
+Mathematical Institute of the Slovak Academy of Sciences.
+Mathematica Slovaca vol 30, n 4, pages 405--417, 1980

+..
 [Al1947] \A. A. Albert, *A Structure Theory for Jordan
             Algebras*.
 Annals of Mathematics, Second Series, Vol. 48, No. 3 (Jul., 1947), pp. 546--567.